Navigating Energy Work When Loved Ones Are Fearful

 8. Know This Truth: Energy Work Isn’t Something to Fear

-Energy work is simply the art of tending to the unseen parts of yourself the way others tend to their bodies, homes, or gardens.
-It’s wellness.
-It’s care.
-It’s alignment.
+Energy work is simply the art of tending to the unseen parts of yourself, just as others tend to their bodies, homes, or gardens.
+It’s wellness, care, and alignment.

 9. Honor Your Mental and Emotional Wellbeing